Rotterdam–The Hague metropolitan area

 The Rotterdam–The Hague metropolitan area (Metropoolregio Rotterdam Den Haag) is a metropolitan area encompassing the cities of Rotterdam and The Hague as well as 21 other municipalities.
 It was founded in 2014.
 The area has a population of approximately 2.7 million across 1130 km2.
 It is the largest European port, with many international organizations residing within its borders.

-The area is also part of the larger urban area called Randstad.
-Air traffic is supported by Rotterdam-The Hague Airport offering services to a number of European cities, however the majority of air travelers use Amsterdam Airport Schiphol, which is about 45 kilometers from The Hague.
-RandstadRail offers light rail public transport in the area and also Rotterdam metro, The Hague tram, Rotterdam tram and the frequent trains of the Dutch railways are popular modes for public transportation within the region.
+The area lies in the zuidvleugel (English: "South Wing") of the larger conurbation called Randstad.
+Air traffic is supported by Rotterdam-The Hague Airport offering services to a number of European cities; however, the majority of air travelers use Amsterdam Airport Schiphol, which is about 45 kilometers from The Hague.
+Light rail public transport in the area is offered by RandstadRail, Rotterdam Metro, The Hague tram, and Rotterdam tram, heavy rail public transport is provided by the Dutch railways.

 Goal

 The main reason for the cooperation is economic, to keep and make the area more attractive to international companies and organizations.